jseto/web-wish-to-go/src/pages/blog-data/blog-header.md

 # Last Blog Entries

 This is a blog demo.
-Most of the information has been extracted from
+Most of the information has been extracted from WikiTravel
-<a href="https://www.wikitravel.org" target="_blank">WikiTravel</a>